Benefits and risks of a heart transplant

 85 in 100

-Patients are alive one year after a heart transplant*
+Adult patients are alive 1 year after a heart transplant*

 72 in 100

-Patients are alive five years after a heart transplant*
+Adult patients are alive 5 years after a heart transplant*

 More information